Descriptions for more than 75 ways to help more animals

 66. Rethink everything you buy or do.

-Everything has an impact on the planet and those on it, and we can choose between the worst and the least worst.... or something positive...
+Everything has an impact on the planet and those on it, and we can choose between the worst and the least worst.... or something actual good and positive...

 67. Look for the most ECO friendly options available, everyday, everywhere!

 Everything one buys or does has an impact on the planet.
 Hurting the planet hurts those that live on it, including animals and people!
 Walk when you can.
 Drive the most eco efficient car available.
 Choose local products.
 Buy only what you need.
 Shipping, packaging, etc... all increase fossil fuel use and add to non reusable garbage.
 Fossil fuels are one of the most horrendous items on the planet, causing illness, global warming, etc... which hurts all of us, now and in the future.
 How many animals suffer or are killed anytime there is a hurricane or flood, all increasing due to climate change...
 Polar bears are going extinct, very soon, due to global warming!
 Polar bears!
 You can at least try to help!

 68. Learn to appreciate more of nature, over store bought items.

 Go on walks.
 Start seeing what is around you.